vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Implementation summary and next steps 13.04.md

 ## Guidelines Compliance

-The implemented code follows the SkinSpire Clinic HMS Technical Development Guidelines in the following ways:
+The implemented code follows the Skinspire Clinic HMS Technical Development Guidelines in the following ways:

 ### 1. Multi-Tenant Architecture